 Press mailing list

 If you are a journalist and would like us to send you updates on our work, simply send an email to media(at)foodwatch(dot)international.
 We will then add you to our mailing list and send you an email with our most recent press releases.
 You can unsubscribe at any time, using the email address specified in every press release we send.
 Your personal data will only be used for public relations purposes related to foodwatch’s work and will not be forwarded to third parties.

 Sharing content via social networks

 On our website, we do not use any official social-media buttons provided by Facebook or other providers.
 We find these buttons problematic because data is transmitted automatically from the respective website to the provider, e.g. Facebook or Twitter.
 The share buttons on the foodwatch website are simple links to the social networks through which contents are also transferred.
 With these links, data is only transferred if you choose to click on the button in order to use the respective social networks for sharing purposes.
 For more information, see the privacy policies of Facebook and Twitter.

 For the statistical analysis of our website, we use the product “Google Analytics” from Google Ireland Limited.
 Google Analytics uses so-called “cookies”.
 These are text files that are stored on your computer and enable an analysis of your use of the website.
-For example, cookies make it possible to determine whether an internet browser has already visited our website, i.e. whether it is a repeat visit.
 This data is not used to identify individuals who visit this website.
 Before we forward your IP address to Google, it is anonymised using the anonymise-IP function.
-You can find more information in our Supplementary Information on Google Analytics.
+You can find more information in our Additional Information on Google Analytics.